2010 Savannah State Tigers football team: Alabama State

 The Tigers suffered their eighth loss of the season and second straight shutout in a 24–0 loss to Alabama State.
 The Tigers trailed at halftime, 7–0, but gave up a touchdown in the third quarter and 10 points in the fourth quarter including a 59-yard interception touchdown return.
 Redshirt freshman quarterback Antonio Bostick passed for 92 yards and freshman wide receiver Simon Heyward caught 8 passes for 63 yards.
 Sheldon Barnes rushed for 80 yards.
 On defense, CJ Smith made a career-high 11 tackles in the game.

 Old Dominion

 The Monarchs of Old Dominion University scored early and often en route to a 57–9 win over the Tigers in Norfolk, Virginia.
 The Monarchs scored 21 points in the first quarter and lead 50–9 at halftime.
 Quarterback Antonio Bostick scored on a one-yard touchdown run with 39 seconds left in the first half for the Tigers only touchdown of the game.
 Bostick threw for 127 total yards in the game, but was sacked four times by the Monarch's defense and threw one interception that was returned for a touchdown.
-Darren Hunter led the Tiger's defense with nine tackles.
+Darren Hunter led the Tigers' defense with nine tackles.